jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

 Tasks:

-* Lee reports on ongoing efforts to better our video casting. ✔ / ✘
+* Lee reports on ongoing efforts to better our video casting. ✔
-* Ivan reports on status and requirements for the Johannesburg meet-up. ✔ / ✘
+* Ivan reports on status and requirements for the Johannesburg meet-up. ✔

 Notes:
 * Ivan is happy with the way things are going.
 Scheduling people, etc.

+* Last Meetups Debauchery:
+    * Notifying the community in a press release represents us badly, even if in an open way, no-one will have known outside of the meetup.
+    * A lot of people don't feel comfortable standing up and announcing their feelings to a group of unknown people.
+    * Alcohol needs to be monitored and kept under control.
+Meetups are for everyone, and we cannot let a small group of individuals ruin the night for the majority.
+    * Everyone's opinion matters and should be listened to, and respected.
+Not belittled in any way.
+    * Interrupting speakers is NOT allowed.
+Put up your hand, and engage with the speaker when the speaker is ready.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Cape Town